thag/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+*Do these values calculated above differ from the estimates from the first part of the assignment that ignored NA values?
+In other words, what is the impact of imputing missing data on the estimates of the total daily number of steps?*

 Comparing plot from Analysis 1 and this analysis, there is a diffrence in the estimates, but the trend looks similar.
 Though, mean number of steps were used for each date, it may be beneficial to explore other methods to replace the values.
 Such as median of the number of steps, or values based on the intervals across all days, etc.

 ## Analysis 4: Are there differences in activity patterns between weekdays and weekends?

+This is an interesting question.
+Below we construct the graph to compare the results.
+As shown, one noticable observation is that the average number of steps is more for many intervals during weekends when compared to weekdays.

 The code below creates a new factor variable isWeekday with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
 It uses the iSWeekday() function from timeDate.